LOCATION: Madhya Pradesh AREA: 1,920.0 km˛ VILLAGES: 461 + 1 town POPULATION: 140,000 (1948) RELIGION: Hindu

 during his rule, Mughul power declined in Malwa and

-the Marathas gained the ascendancy; he married and had
+the Marathas gained the ascendancy, he was forced to

 - Rawat ACHAL SINGHJI,